uniandes-bancolombia-dapp-project/uniandes-bancolombia-schemas-dapp/Udoc/dapp-Udoc-vocab.md

-# name
-Name of the user
-# documentType
-The valid document types are 'cc', 'ce', 'pp'
-# documentNumber
+# documentId
-The document number of the user
+The document ID of the user.
-# birthDate
+# creationDate
-The timestamp of the birthDate of the user
+Creation date of the document.
-# email
+# description
-Email of the user
+Short description of the document.
+# owner
+Boolean that describes if the claimant is the owner of the document.